conp-pcno-training/SDC-LOSSLESS/setup.md

 1. On the Globus website, navigate to the [File Manager][globusfm].
 In the **Collection** field, search ‘bucanl_face13’.

-2. Select all folders with the sub- prefix, and select the option **Transfer or sync to…**.
+2. Select all folders, and select the option **Transfer or sync to…**.

 3. A new Destination header will appear with another Collection field to fill out.
-Select your Globus endpoint and navigate to your desired directory where you would like to download the data files.
+Select your Globus endpoint and navigate to your desired directory where you would like to download the files.

 4. Click **Start** to begin the transfer.
 This may take some time, depending on transfer speed.